chebee7i/thesis-template/README.txt

 -------

 When inserting images as figures, be sure to reference the file correctly, or dissertation.tex will not properly compile.
+Since all files are compiled within a subdirectory, a correct reference will relatively enter the root directory and then redescend back to the image file.
 For example:

     \begin{figure}
     \centering